ghall15/fiscalhistory/webpage/_build/html/_sources/government_budget_constraint.txt

 When this number is negative there is a budget surplus.

-Change in the debt is equal to the deficit
+The change in the debt is equal to the deficit

 .. math::
   B_{t} - B_{t-1}  =  INT_t + G_t + TR_t - T_t